interstar/golden-pond/README.md

 This version includes a generic Python library for parsing what we will now call the GoldenPond language, and creating data-structures representing chords and arpeggios from it.
 This library can then be used from a number of contexts.
 The main one right now is FL Studio's piano-roll.
 But there is also a simple FluidSynth player for testing.
 And my aim is to have it working with FoxDot soon.

-The library is in `current/python/library`.
-The FL Studio script in `current/python/fl studio`.
+The library is in `current/library/goldenpond/`.
+The FL Studio script in `current/fl studio`.
 You'll notice that we currently just copy and paste the whole library into the pyscript file.
 This is for the convenience of FL Studio users, to give them a single file download.

 Then there's a more ambitious goal.
 The problem with writing music software is that there are many specific targets for where it needs to run.
-I'm currenly looking into (with the help of ChatGPT, natch) automatic translation of this Python code to other languages.
-My first goal is to have a version in ClojureScript that I can run in browser based applications.
-And longer term thinking how to have a version in VST form.

-These experiments are under way and will end up in this git repo when there's something worth showing.
+I'm currenly looking into translation of this Python code to other languages.
+I've experimented with using ChatGPT (natch) to translate it into Javascript, Clojurescript and others.
+I'm now coming around to looking at Haxe.
+Maybe eventually I'll migrate it to Haxe and make Python and FL Studio scripting, one target of several.
+When there is progress in any of these experiments, I'll add them to this repository.

 Meanwhile, GoldenPond as an idea, and actually usable code, is now a thing.
 And I'm very excited about it.
 I'm starting to consolidate it, together with some of my other music/code projects under a new "micro-research lab" : [Gilbert Lister Research](http://gilbertlisterresearch.com) That's where you'll find more documentation / tutorials too.